 Yes, Elitebet is a very safe online bookmaker.
 They hold a NSW betting license, which means that this operator has fulfilled all of the highest security and fairness requirements.
 Both Elitebet and its founder David Dwyer have a great track record.
 They are reliable bookmakers I fully trust.

 One more important thing to mention is that Elitebet features all of the usual tools that can help you gamble responsibly.
 It includes Deposit Limits, Self-Exclusion and so on.
 These tools can be very handy, so don’t hesitate to use them when needed.
 You’ll also find the number of Gambling Help Online in the footer or every page.
 In case you or someone you know are experiencing gambling problems, feel free to give them a call.

 Final Verdict – Great for Casual Bettors

-Selection of sports markets may not be good enough for some of the experienced punters.
-However, casual bettors will be just fine.
+The selection of sports markets isn’t good enough for experienced punters.
+However, casual bettors could be just fine.
 If you are searching for anything more than just a basic site where you can place a sports or racing bet, I suggest you look elsewhere.

 How can I contact Elitebet customer support?

 The easiest way to contact Elitebet customer support is to give them a call.
 The other option is to send an email.
 We list the full Elitebet contact details in the review above, so scroll up and give it a look.

 Yes, Elitebet has a native app from Android devices.
 Note that you’ll have to download the app directly from their website since Google doesn’t allow betting apps on the Play Store.
 To learn more about how to download the Elitebet Android app, take a look at the review above.